-Other versions: The first Hebi lamp is the one with only a gooseneck and a lampshade.
+Other versions: The Valenti Hebi clamp lamp exists in many colours.
+The first Hebi lamp is the one with only a gooseneck and a lampshade.
 It was designed in 1969 and in production since 1970.
 You can find it over here.
 Also made as a clamp lamp and made in many colours.
 This one is model: Hebi Tavolo (Hebi Table Lamp), as written on the bottom of the base.
 The gooseneck was made in several sizes.

 The Hebi Tavolo was also made in several colours, the rubber parts are always black.
-First editions such as this one have the name molded in the rubber.
-Later versions have the name molded in the plastic bottom plate.
-The switch is built in and the button is molded in the rubber.
+First editions such as this one have the name moulded in the rubber.
+Later versions have the name moulded in the plastic bottom plate.
+The switch is built in and the button is moulded in the rubber.

 Hebi is the Japanese word for snake.
 The flexible metal tube is covered in plastic and can be twisted in every direction and the lampshade can be rotated as well.

 A lamp with an unlimited flexibility of positions.
 It uses almost exclusively already existing components such as the PVC tube, usually used in wall cavities to carry electrical cables.

 Valenti was founded in Milan in 1929 as a metalworking company.
 It became one of the most important companies of the Italian design movement under the leadership of the brothers Diego and Renzo Phigi.

 Famous lighting produced by Valenti: Medusa floor and table lamp, design Olaf Von Bohr in 1968.
 The Pistillo flush mount/wall lamp, design Studio Tetrarch in 1969.
 The Medusa lamp was also sold under the Ecolight label.